JSzitas/nlsolver/README.md

   + Vanilla
   + Accelerated
 * Simulated Annealing
-  + Currently without option for custom sample generators, only using the Markov Gaussian Kernel
+  + Currently, without option for custom sample generators, only using the Markov Gaussian Kernel
 * Nelder-Mead PSO hybrid
   + Might under-perform other solvers, but should do better than vanilla Nelder-Mead on problems with many local minima where Nelder-Mead can get stuck
 * Gradient Descent
-  + Several flavours, including Vanilla with fixed steps, steps optimized using MoreThuente linesearch, and even an implementation of [Provably Faster Gradient Descent via Long Steps](https://arxiv.org/abs/2307.06324) in case you have a particularly well behaved smooth convex problem.
+  + Several flavours, including Vanilla with fixed steps, optimized using MoreThuente linesearch, and even an implementation of [Provably Faster Gradient Descent via Long Steps](https://arxiv.org/abs/2307.06324) in case you have a particularly well-behaved smooth convex problem.

 ## Experimental